 Our audits were conducted for the purpose of forming an opinion on the basic financial statements of the System.
-The introductory section, supplementary financial information on page 29, investment section, actuarial section, statistical section and plan summary and legislative section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The supplementary financial information on page 29 has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The introductory section, supplementary financial information on page 32, investment section, actuarial section, statistical section and plan summary and legislative section, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The supplementary financial information on page 32 has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
 The introductory, investment, actuarial, statistical and plan summary and legislative sections listed in the table of contents have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on them.

-McGladrey of Pullen, LCP
+McGladrey of Pullen, LLP

-Schaumburg, Illinois November 5, 2004
+Schaumburg, Illinois November 3, 2005